udoprog/udoprog.github.io/_posts/2018-02-19-porting-rust-to-wasm.md

 The best way to port a library is to compile it.

-For Rust it's as simple as installing [`cargo-web`] and setting up a simple project with all your dependencies.
+For Rust it's as simple as installing [`cargo-web`] and setting up a project with all your dependencies.

 All it really needs is a [`Cargo.toml`] declaring your dependencies, and a [`src/main.rs`] with `extern` declarations for everything you want compiled.